Double Hung vs. Simulated Double Hung Wood Windows: Understanding the Distinction for Historic Properties

 Teak Windows: The Premium Choice for Modern Construction

 Teak wood windows represent one of the finest choices in residential and commercial construction, combining natural beauty with exceptional durability.
-Teak wood is also called Kyun, teck, and teca and has become increasingly popular as builders and homeowners seek sustainable alternatives to aluminum and uPVC.
+Teak wood is also called Kyun, teck, and teca and has become increasingly popular as builders and homeowners seek sustainable alternatives.

 Why Choose Teak Wood Windows?